Aerobic exercise: How to warm up and cool down

 Warm-ups and cool-downs generally involve doing your activity at a slower pace and reduced intensity.

-Warming up may help prepare your body for aerobic activity.
-A warm up gradually revs up your cardiovascular system, increases blood flow to your muscles and raises your body temperature.
+Warming up helps prepare your body for aerobic activity.
+A warm-up gradually revs up your cardiovascular system by raising your body temperature and increasing blood flow to your muscles.
 Warming up may also help reduce muscle soreness and lessen your risk of injury.

 Although there's controversy about whether warming up and cooling down can prevent injuries, proper warm-ups and cool-downs pose little risk.
-So if you have the time, consider including them in your workout routine.
+Plus, they seem to give your heart and blood vessels a chance to ease into — and out of — an exercise session.
+So if you have the time, consider including a warm-up and cool-down in your workout routine.

 How to warm up